leandroagudelo189/jekyll-now/about.md

 # Research

 Existing machine and deep learning models lack allostatic strategies.
-In addition, current systems offer great performance in narrow environment or applications.
+In addition, current systems offer great performance in narrow environments.
 This means deep reinforcement learning or evolutionary strategies fail to integrate responses across multiple non-related environments.
 In fact, there is no viable long-term memory approach for multienvironment integration.
 Training these systems remains very expensive, even for approaches that mimic natural selection such as genetic algorithms.
 [Read more]({{ site.baseurl }}/2018-05-24-Research)
 <br>
   <br>